Slavic migrations to the Balkans: History

-Eventually, emperor Justinian decided to assemble large army led by commanders John, Narses, Constantianus, Aratius, Justin (eldest son of Germanus), and supreme commander Scholasticus (imperial eunuch).
+Eventually, emperor Justinian decided to assemble a large army led by the commanders John, Narses, Constantianus, Aratius, Justin (eldest son of Germanus), and supreme commander Scholasticus (imperial eunuch).
 They clashed in spring 551 with one of the three groups of Slavs near Adrianopolis in Thrace, where "Romans were decisively vanquished.
-In that battle many of the best soldiers perished, and the generals came within a little of falling into the hands of the enemy, succeeding only with difficulty in making their escape with the remnant of the army and thus saving themselves, each as best he could", Sclaveni captured the standard of Constantianus, went to plunder Astica and reached the Anastasian Wall, where Roman forces managed a victory over a part of the barbarian forces, retrieving the standard and rescued many Roman captives, but nevertheless the Sclaveni departed with large looting.
-In the same year or early 552, another throng of Sclaveni attacked Illyricum "and inflicted sufferings there not easily described", helped twice by the Gepids to cross the Danube (as Gepids controlled the river passages of the Middle Danube, Sava and Drava, including territory around Sirmium, and doing so enabling a route avoiding defensive forts on the limes and enter Upper Moesia, Illyricum, Thrace up to Constantinople):
+In that battle many of the best soldiers perished, and the generals came within a little of falling into the hands of the enemy, succeeding only with difficulty in making their escape with the remnant of the army and thus saving themselves, each as best he could", the Sclaveni captured the standard of Constantianus, went on to plunder Astica and reached the Anastasian Wall, where Roman forces managed a victory over a part of the barbarian forces, retrieving the standard and rescued many Roman captives, but nevertheless the Sclaveni departed with large looting.
+In the same year or early 552, another throng of Sclaveni and 12,000 Kutrigurs attacked Illyricum "and inflicted sufferings there not easily described", helped twice by the Gepids to cross the Danube (as Gepids controlled the river passages of the Middle Danube, Sava and Drava, including territory around Sirmium, and in doing so enabled a route avoiding defensive forts on the limes and enter Upper Moesia, Illyricum, Thrace up to Constantinople):